If you have not been paid the amount you were expecting, talk to your employer first to check what’s happened. It gives your employer the chance to:

 - you missed work because you were on strike or taking industrial action

-Your employer should always let you know if they’re going to make a deduction from your pay.
+Your employer should let you know if they’re about to make a deduction from your pay.
+They’re allowed to make certain deductions that take your pay below the National Minimum Wage.

 Limits to deductions if you work in retail